Exhibits at the Holland Land Office Museum

 Explore the rich history of the Native American tribes of Western New York in our Native American room. see a portrait of great orator Red Jacket and learn how he helped secure Haudenosaunee land rights through the Treaty of Big Tree.
 Gain a better understanding of the Seneca people by seeing a 3D model of a longhouse and other examples of items used during everyday life.
 Finally, learn about Ely Parker, adjunct to Lt.
 General Grant and Commissioner of Indian Affairs, and his connection to Genesee County.

 Have fun in our Pioneer Kitchen learning and guessing what different objects were used for.
 Feel for yourself how heavy a cast iron pot is or see how people of the time period made toast.
 Experience everything our pioneer kitchen has to offer, including butter churns, bed warmers, a spinning wheel, and sewing machines.
 Take a step back and imagine what life would have been like in the pioneer days.

 Military history of Genesee County

 Learn about Genesee County's impact in each war, from the Revolutionary War until the Vietnam War.
-The lives of Ely Parker, Charles Rand, and Emory Upton, who were all residents of Genesee County, help show what happened during the Civil War.
-On display are items that these men may have owned or used throughout the war, including Emory Upton's West Point uniform and trunk, Ely Parker's chair, and Charles Rand's Medal of Honor.
+The lives of Ralph Chandler, Charles Rand, and Emory Upton, who were all residents of Genesee County are on display and detail their impact on the military.
+On display are items that these men may have owned or used throughout the war, including Emory Upton's West Point uniform and trunk, and Charles Rand's Medal of Honor.
 Take a look at the history of Batavia's police force and firemen through objects they would have used.
 Explore Batavia's more gruesome history by learning about the County Gibbet and its victims.